-- c) Dwellings with members persons in diplomatic missions (e.g. ambassadors, other countries' armed forces personnel, etc.) - Way of substitution
+- ☐ Secondary or country dwellings, whether occupied or not - □ Dwellings with members in diplomatic missions (e.g. ambassadors, other countries' armed forces personnel, etc.)

+• Way of substitution

 The substitution of households not co-operating should be as less arbitrary as possible.
 The interviewee should substitute the non-responding households with other having similar basic characteristics, e.g. similar synthesis, same type of ownership, same household's head profession.
-That is, each non-responding household is substituted with the next household, from the list, having, as much as possible, similar characteristics, except for the last household in the list.
+That is, each non-responding household should be substituted with the next household, from the list, having as much as possible, similar characteristics, except for the last household in the list.
+The way of substitution was checked by "HBS:5".